ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 ```

 If you run this code and see a similar table, then congratulations, you've read
-your first data set into Python!
+your first data set into Python! ✨

-(inspecting-dataframe)=
-## Inspecting a Data Frame

-The California least tern data set is tabular, as you might have already
-guessed from CSV file format. {ref}`sec-packages` explained that we use data
-frames to represent tabular data.
+{ref}`sec-packages` explained that we use data frames to represent tabular

-Typically each row corresponds to a single subject and is called an
+data.
+Typically, each row in a data frame corresponds to a single subject and
-**observation**.
-Each column corresponds to a measurement of the subject and is
+is called an **observation**.
+Each column corresponds to a measurement of the
-called a **feature** or **covariate**.
+subject and is called a **feature** or **covariate**.

-:::{caution}
+:::{note}
 Sometimes people also refer to columns as “variables," but we'll try to avoid
 this, because in programming contexts a variable is a name for a value (which
 might not be a column).